Lynes, Russell, b. 1910 d. 1991

 Active in New York, N.Y.

-REEL 1859: Papers, 1970-1977, concerning California painter and muralist Howard Warshaw, including correspondence (108 letters) with Warshaw about his work and exhibitions; correspondence with Richard West, Richard Larcada, Julien Levy, Paul Mills, and Henry Seldis; exhibition catalogs and announcements; sketches, photos of works of art; published writings; manuscripts sent to Lynes for his editorial opinion; and Lynes' essay for the catalog "Howard Warshaw: A Decade of Murals."
+Papers concerning California painter and muralist Howard Warshaw, include correspondence (108 letters) with Warshaw about his work and exhibitions; correspondence with Richard West, Richard Larcada, Julien Levy, Paul Mills, and Henry Seldis; exhibition catalogs and announcements; sketches, photos of works of art; published writings; manuscripts sent to Lynes for his editorial opinion; and Lynes' essay for the catalog "Howard Warshaw: A Decade of Murals."

 Biographical/Historical Note: Writer, art critic, art historian; New York City and North Egremont, Mass.
 Died 1991.
 From 1947-1967 Lynes was managing editor of Harper's Magazine.
 Author of many books and articles on art, and has served on numerous boards and organizations.
 Brother of photographer George Platt Lynes.